The BCRP implements new ACGME changes

 Individualized Curriculum

+We have catalogued nearly 80 elective experiences for residents to select for their individualized curriculum.
 Of the 40 weeks of individualized curriculum, 20 weeks will be Elective time during which residents may choose to focus on more in-depth clinical or scholarly experiences, including a unique feature of the BCRP, the Academic Development Block.
 The remaining 20 weeks is devoted to Subspecialty experiences which will include time on inpatient subspecialty consultation services and in ambulatory subspecialty clinics.
 The individualized curriculum is intended to support the learning needs and career plans for each individual resident.

 BCRP Educational Units and the A+B+C Sequence of Rotations